atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

 Melange takes care of packaging it up into an APK and will even detect some runtime dependencies automatically.

-apko is another declarative tool, this one for building reproducible container images.
-It takes an approach somewhat similar to `distroless`, but with APK and Alpine instead of Debian.
+apko is a tool for declaratively building reproducible container images.
+It takes an approach somewhat similar to `distroless`, but with Alpine and the APK ecosystem. instead of Debian.
 It lets you define a series of Alpine registries, trusted keys, and APK packages, and it'd produce a single layer Docker container with those packages installed (Alpine base system optional).
 You can also define the entrypoint, environment variables, and running services.
 It's also quite fast.

 So, I used Melange to build my Rust applications into APK packages, hosted them in a private Alpine repository[^2], hooked up the private repo and its key to